UK’s oil & gas decom cost forecasts drop to around $54 billion

 “The sector must not lose focus and allow inflation to drive up prices.
 Now is the time to build on the progress already made.
 The NSTA is determined to help the sector pick up momentum, including through the introduction of new estimates and targets,” concluded Innes.

-The UK regulator confirmed that a final report on progress against the 35 per cent target, which expires at the end of 2022, will be published in mid-2023.
+The UK regulator confirms that a final report on progress against the 35 per cent target, which expires at the end of 2022, will be published in mid-2023.

 In other news related to the NSTA, the UK regulator appointed a new Chief Executive last month, which will replace its current one, who is due to leave at the end of the year.